-Premice played a supporting role in the television movie The Autobiography of Miss Jane Pittman as Ms. Gautier.
-She guest starred on The Cosby Show and The Jefferson’s (playing Louise Jefferson's sister), as well as a several episode stint on A Different World.
+Premice was supporting in the television movie The Autobiography of Miss Jane Pittman as Ms. Gautier.
+She guest-starred on The Cosby Show, The Jeffersons (playing Louise Jefferson's sister), and a several-episode stint on A Different World.
 Josephine Premice was the definition of chic.

 An accomplished singer, dancer, actress, and New York City socialite, she had an impeccable sense of style.
 “She was the ultimate stickler for sartorial protocol,” recalled her daughter, television producer Susan Fales-Hill, highlighted in this issue’s best-dressed list.
 “No velvet in the summer, no chiffon in the winter, and, for heaven’s sake, no beading in the daytime.”
 Premice was so glamorous that French designers Jacques Fath and Hubert de Givenchy once considered her their muse.
 She was also known for her Calypso music and fashion sense.